MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/general-purpose-lamp.md

 |----------|----------|----------|-----------|
 |Single region| [Calculator](https://azure.com/e/868f344674504e41a6bb87f3e838b128) | [Calculator](https://azure.com/e/041f3f70c85545d0b50868ae044c680a) | [Calculator](https://azure.com/e/1f57f2008dff494596198d3ffc9780c5) |

-Set the **Region** in each section to the region you expect to run this from, Japan West for example.

-Make any adjustments you consider based on your own scenario.
+Set the **Region** in each section to the region you expect to run this from, Japan West for example, and make any adjustments you consider based on your own scenario.